-The Japanese style predictably originates in Japan and therefore is most popular in the Orient and rarely seen in western countries.
+The Japanese style predictably originates in Japan and therefore is most popular in the Orient and comparatively rare in western countries.
 The exception to this perhaps being in traditional Japanese restaurants and kitchens around the world.

 The Japanese Single Bevel

-Traditionally, Japanese knives are flat on one side - usually the left - and bevelled or hollow ground on the other, with a cross section resembling one side of an equivalent western style grind.
+Traditionally, Japanese knives are flat on one side (usually the left) and bevelled or hollow ground on the other, with a cross section resembling one side of an equivalent western style grind.
+Often these knives are actually hollow ground on the "flat" side as well, but in parallel to the centerline of the blade making them effectively flat.
+For the purpose of this text however we will refer to this side as the "flat" side.
 Due to this asymmetric shape, Japanese single bevel knives are not ambidextrous like Western and Scandinavian style knives.
 When used in the wrong hand, they will tend to drift and turn in the direction of the flat side while slicing.
 Left handed knives are extremely hard to find and often times have to be custom ordered.
 The benefit of this design however, combined with the already thinner design of Japanese style knives, is that they can be made extremely sharp compared to most western knives of similar use.
 This lends to the fine, intricate cutting styles of traditional Japanese cuisine.
 Japanese Single Bevel knives are also usually designed for specific purposes, such as preparing sashimi or slicing vegetables, making it more important to have the right knife for a given task.
 Japanese Single Bevel knives are sharpened on only one side and care must be taken not to remove any more material than necessary from the flat side of the knife.
-Improper sharpening will result in either a knife that doesn't slice as well as it should, or more often, a knife that turns sideways as you slice.
+Improper sharpening will result in either a knife that doesn't slice as well as it should, a knife that turns sideways as you slice, or both.